sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 We strongly recommend upgrading Sparkle to the [latest production release](//github.com/{{ site.github_username }}/Sparkle/releases) because there have been [important security and reliability improvements](/documentation/security-and-reliability).
 Very old versions of Sparkle also suffer some incompatibilities with the latest macOS versions.

+## Upgrading to Sparkle 2.10 (beta)

+Sparkle 2.10 (beta) now requires macOS 12.0 (Monterey) or later.

+CocoaPods distribution has been removed.
+Visit the [documentation](/documentation) for more information on switching to Swift Package Manager or other distribution methods.

 ## Upgrading to Sparkle 2.9

 Sparkle 2.9 no longer distributes sparkle-cli as part of the binary distribution.
 Please see [the sparkle-cli documentation](/documentation/sparkle-cli) if you were depending on the tool.

-CocoaPods distribution has been [deprecated](https://blog.cocoapods.org/CocoaPods-Specs-Repo/).
-Visit the [documentation](/documentation) for more information on switching to Swift Package Manager or other distribution methods.

 ## Upgrading to Sparkle 2.8